severian42/Symbolic-Emergence-Field-Analysis/README.md

 ## License

+Intellectual Property Notice – SEFA Framework

+The SEFA (Symbolic Emergence Field Analysis) algorithm, codebase, and all mathematical concepts, including but not limited to:

+- Entropy-weighted symbolic emergence scoring
+- Normalized local signal decomposition (A, C, F, E features)
+- Global alpha calibration via information deficit
+- Log-based exponential feature synthesis and scoring
+- Self-calibrated emergence detection for 1D, 2d, 3d and multi-dimensional time-series
+- The SEFA scoring profile aggregation and symbolic peak analysis

-This project is licensed under the **Business Source License 1.1 (BSL 1.1)**.
+are proprietary intellectual property of BeckettDillon42@gmail.com protected under the Business Source License 1.1 and U.S. copyright law.

-- **Effective Date**: May 3, 2025
-- **Change Date**: May 3, 2029
-- On the **Change Date**, this project will transition to the **GNU General Public License Version 2.0 or later**.

-For more details, see the [LICENSE](https://github.com/severian42/Symbolic-Emergence-Field-Analysis/blob/main/LICENSE.md) file.
+No portion of this repository, code, or theoretical framework may be used in commercial products, research platforms, or derivative software without a separate, signed commercial license agreement.

+All rights to SEFA, including algorithmic extensions, theoretical variants, and any SEFA-related scoring functions, are reserved by the author.

+Any unauthorized commercial use, distribution, or integration will constitute IP infringement and is subject to legal action.

+For licensing inquiries, contact: BeckettDillon42@gmail.com

+(Patent Pending – United States, Provisional Filed: May 1, 2025)

 The SEFA math and [White Paper](https://github.com/severian42/Symbolic-Emergence-Field-Analysis/tree/main/SEFA%20White%20Paper) is licensed under the [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/) License - see the LICENSE.md file for details.

 ## Contact

-If you would like to discuss potential commercial licensing for your use case and industry, and for any other questions or discussions, you can reach me at beckettdillon42@gmail.com.
+If you would like to discuss potential commercial licensing for your use case and industry, and for any other questions or discussions, you can reach me at BeckettDillon42@gmail.com

 ---